MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

   - customerInsights
 ---

-# Create a unified contact profile (preview)
+# Create a unified B-to-B contact profile (preview)

-After [unifying business accounts](data-unification-map-tables.md), you can optionally unify contacts for those accounts and link the unified contacts to the unified accounts.
-The contact unification process maps contact data from multiple data sources, removes duplicates, matches the data across tables, sets up semantic mapping, creates relationships between contacts and accounts, and then creates a unified contact profile.
+After [unifying business accounts](data-unification-map-tables.md), you can optionally unify business contacts for those accounts and link the unified contacts to the unified accounts.
+The contact unification process maps contact data from multiple data sources, removes duplicates, matches the data across tables, creates relationships between contacts and accounts, and then creates a unified contact profile.
+An account can have multiple contacts, but a contact is linked to a single account.

 [!INCLUDE [m3-first-run-note](includes/m3-first-run-note.md)]